VortexViking/BASH-File-Utilities/README.md

 # Latest Release

-Currently as of relase 1.0a we have
+Currently as of relase 1.1 we have

 - Bulk Rename of Files
 - Bulk Delete of Files
-- Bulk Rename
-- Bulk Delete
+- Bulk Backup